mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 fused1          80,000,016  153  OK
 ```

 It is the fastest implementation so far!
-What's wrong with `manuallyFused`
+What's wrong with `manuallyFused`,
 though?
 Shouldn't it be the fastest?
 Well, it's not tail-recursive, but we
 can rewrite it like this: